Complete-the-Code/ctc2-phase-1/README.md

 Once the face masks started getting delivered after they shipped on April 12, 2021, the robot camo mask also included a card like the following:

 ![Card Front](card_front.jpeg)

+This means "POSTANDSEARCHONTWITTER" in the Zodiac Killer Cipher.
+This is the same on every card.
+On the back card there is another Zodiac Killer Symbol.
+These can vary and we are looking for these symbols!

+If you have a new symbol (The symbols we allready have are shown above, please post the image in the Discord, Twitter or Reddit!

 ![Card Back](card_back.jpeg)

 (credit [@SpaceWolfPlays](https://twitter.com/spacewolfplays))